dmchale/disable-json-api/readme.txt

 1. The JSON returned by a website with the API disabled via filters (WP versions 4.4, 4.5, 4.6)
 2. The JSON returned by a website with the API disabled via authentication methods (WP versions 4.7+)
+3. The Settings page lets you selectively whitelist endpoints registered with the REST API.

 == Changelog ==

+= 1.5 =
+* Tested up to WP v5.3
+* Added enforcement for WordPress and PHP minimum version requirements
+* Fixed minor bug to prevent unintended empty routes
+* Minor text updates and adding textdomain to translation functions that didn't have them

 = 1.4.3 =
 * Added `load_plugin_textdomain()` for i18n